apache/yunikorn-site/docs/developer_guide/env_setup.md

 1. in the terminal where you wll run the build execute: `eval $(minikube docker-env)`
 1. run the image build from the yunikorn-k8shim repository root: `make image`
 1. deploy the scheduler as per the normal instructions.

+## Local Kubernetes Cluster with Kind

+Kind (Kubernetes in Docker) is a lightweight tool for running lightweight Kubernetes environments.
+It is very easy to test different Kubernetes versions with kind.
+You can just select the kind image you want.

+### Installation

+If you have go installed, you can run `go install sigs.k8s.io/kind@latest`.

+Other ways can be found on the Kind [website](https://kind.sigs.k8s.io/docs/user/quick-start/#installation)

+To use Kind with Kubernetes 1.25, you will need to use kind@v0.15 or greater.
+The release of kind does allow for particular versions of Kubernetes and you can get that information from the Kind release notes.
+### Using Kind

+To test a new version of Kubernetes, you can pull a corresponding image from kind's repo.

+Creating a v1.24.7 Kubernetes Cluster: `kind create cluster --name test --image kindest/node:v1.24.7`

+Deleting a kind cluster: `kind delete cluster --name test`

+### Loading your images

+In order to use a local image, you have to load your images into kind's registry.
+If you run `make image`, you could use the following command to load your kind image.
+This assumes AMD64 architecture.

+The scheduler, web-ui and admission-controller examples are below:
+scheduler:
+`kind load docker-image apache/yunikorn:scheduler-amd64-latest`

+web:
+`kind load docker-image apache/yunikorn:web-amd64-latest`

+admission-controller:
+`kind load docker-image apache/yunikorn:admission-amd64-latest`

 ## Debug code locally